LouisDSC/kotlin-web-site/docs/topics/kmm/kmm-integrate-in-existing-app.md

    ![Warnings about platform-dependent code](warnings-android-specific-code.png){width=450}

 4. Remove Android-specific code by replacing it with cross-platform Kotlin code or connecting to Android-specific APIs using [`expect` and `actual` declarations](kmm-connect-to-platform-specific-apis.md).
-See the following sections for details.
+See the following sections for details:

-#### Replace Android-specific code with cross-platform code
+#### Replace Android-specific code with cross-platform code {initial-collapse-state="collapsed"}

 To make your code work well on both Android and iOS, replace all JVM dependencies with Kotlin dependencies in the moved `data` directory wherever possible.